Indonesian investigators say doomed Lion Air jet ‘airworthy’

 - Patagonia gives GOP tax windfall to environmental groups

+The National Transportation Safety Commission investigators were reporting this week on data from the aircraft’s black boxes.
+The preliminary report stopped short of placing blame for the crash — the investigation is continuing — but it provided new details about the pilots’ difficulties handling the highly automated jet and Lion Air’s inability to fix problems with sensors on the plane.

+The investigators say the cockpit voice recorder, which is still missing and being searched for, is needed to understand what exactly caused the jet to plunge in the Java Sea just 11 minutes after takeoff.

 On Wednesday, Utomo said the plane had experienced technical problems on four of the six flights before it crashed.
-On its penultimate flight, as during the final one, pilots struggled to prevent an automatic safety feature from forcing the nose of the aircraft down due to problems with its sensors.
+On its penultimate flight from the Balinese capital of Denpasar to Jakarta, as during the final one, pilots struggled to prevent an automatic safety feature from forcing the nose of the aircraft down due to problems with its sensors.

+The report released Wednesday noted that during the Denpasar to Jakarta flight a “stick shaker” activation — a warning signal to pilots — continued throughout the flight as the flight crew struggled and eventually succeeded to bring the aircraft under control.

+“This condition is considered as an un-airworthy condition and the flight shall not be continued,” it said of that flight.

-Utomo said that based on maintenance records, flight engineers had made repairs and run tests.
+Utomo said that based on maintenance records, flight engineers had made repairs and run tests as needed.

 “Based on the test results, the aircraft was declared airworthy, also when the plane departed from Jakarta, the aircraft was in airworthy condition,” he said.